WOA-Project/WoA-Installer-Rpi/README.md

 - A Windows 10 ARM64 Image (.wim)
 - A USB-C cable

+If you find this useful, feel free to [buy me a coffee](http://paypal.me/superjmn ) Thanks in advance!!

 # Acknowledgements
 - [Eric Zimmerman](https://github.com/EricZimmerman) for [Registry project](https://github.com/EricZimmerman/Registry)
 - Gustave M. (retrieving metada from Windows Images)